risingwavelabs/risingwave-pipelines/README.md

 # RisingWave Pipelines

-A CLI tool for managing RisingWave Pipelines (Change Data Capture) jobs.
+A tool for managing RisingWave Pipelines (Change Data Capture) jobs.
 This tool helps you easily set up and manage data synchronization between PostgreSQL and Iceberg tables using RisingWave.

 ## Features

 - YAML-based job configuration with validation
 - PostgreSQL to Iceberg data synchronization
-- Support for multiple source-to-sink routes in a single configuration
 - Automatic SQL generation for RisingWave
-- Optional direct SQL submission to RisingWave
-- Modular and extensible design with connector classes
-- Clean class-based API with template compatibility
-- Comprehensive configuration validation

 ## Installation